amitbhalla/dockerstuff/03/README.md

 12. Linking a bount mount requires `-v` **twice**.
 See **Example 02**.
 13. This will crash and you will have to remove `-d` and check `docker logs feedback-app` which will say `Express` is missing.
 14. This happens because mounting the local folder (which doesn't have dependencies) will override the /app created by Dockerfile during image creation
+15. We will use a 3rd volume to seperate out node packages into an anonymous mount.
+See **Example 03**.

 ## Examples 01